Home » Firearms and Shooting » Shotguns » L.C. Smith Shotguns – A Look into the History of Double Guns

 L.C.
 Smith is easily one of the most recognizable names in the world of American double guns.
 They are also unique in design when compared to many of the other popular doubles of their time and are inarguably tied to wingshooting history in the States.

 W. H. Baker and the brothers Leroy Smith and Lyman Cornelius Smith began making guns in partnership in 1879 under the Baker name.
 Their offerings included side-by-side shotguns with external hammers and three barrel guns — side-by-side shotgun barrels over a rifle barrel, commonly referred to as drillings.
 In 1880, W.H.
 Baker and Leroy Smith would go on to create the Ithaca Gun Company, leaving L.C.
 Smith to make guns under the Baker name until 1889.
 At that time the company passed to John Hunter of Fulton, N.Y., and the production of the L.C.
 Smith Gun that most folks are familiar with began at length.
-During this period of production, options and variety were added to the lineup, including a number of grades, gauges, stock configurations, ejectors and trigger options.
+During this period of production, options and variety were added to the lineup, including a number of grades, gauges, stock configurations, ejectors, and trigger options.

 Though company ownership changed hands over the course of time, the next significant purchase came in 1945 when the Marlin Arms company purchased the L.C.
 Smith name.
-Production continued for 4 or 5 years until a portion of the factory collapsed, causing an eventual shutdown and the suspension of production.
+Production continued for four or five years until a portion of the factory collapsed, causing an eventual shutdown and the suspension of production.
 The Marlin Arms Company did produce a few guns in the late 60s and early 70s, though production was very limited.

-Models, Grades and Options for the L.C.
+Models, grades and options for the L.C.
 Smith

 Though a number of models were available in early Baker Vintage production as well as the L.C.
 Smith Baker, most of these models would be impractical for today’s wingshooter.
 Most of the early guns were either hammer guns or had Damascus twist barrels, and were built to handle the common loads of the times.
 You would not want to put a modern 2¾ inch sporting load through one of those vintage 1800s guns.
 For most wingshooters there is romance in shooting old guns, but one does question the efficacy of using a hammer gun in real-world bird hunting scenarios.
 The same goes for the risk of shooting Damascus steel barrel guns.
 There is a time and place for keeping history alive, no doubt, and I have a share of very old guns — hammers and Damascus included.
 But safety is of particular importance when we consider all the other factors at play when wingshooting.